Had-rien/204Boom/README.txt

 # 204Boom
-2048 like game with bombs, written in C
+2048 like game with bombs, written in C. It was a school project so I do not own the idea of the game.

 The game is to be compiled using any C compiler, then played inside your favorite terminal!

 This is a simple game were the goal is to make the biggest number you can, in order to reach the goal you have set yourself.
 Here is an exemple :
-    If you press Q, to go left, the two one's will be attracted to the left, and fuse to make a 2!'''
+    If you press Q, to go left, the two one's will be attracted to the left, and fuse to make a 2!
     Before :                 After :
            <--
     |---|---|---|---|       |---|---|---|---|